The Cache object is used to cache the X-Particles system.

 Caching has several advantages:

-- it allows you to scrub backwards and forwards in the timeline
+- it enables you to scrub backwards and forwards in the timeline

 - you can run an animation once then play it back using the cache, which is much quicker for a complex animation